PCI Compliance Explainers:

 The Payment Card Industry Data Security Standards (PCI DSS) applies to any company storing processing, or transmitting credit card data.
 It facilitates the comprehensive adoption of consistent data security measures.
 Web companies must follow the requirements of the PCI DSS, including a variety of measures, such as hosting the data with a PCI-compliant host.
 PCI DSS is an organization formed by the major credit card companies, such as Visa, Mastercard, Discover, and American Express.

-Some risks involving e-comerce websites are, for example:
+Some risks involving e-commerce websites are, for example:

 - Credit card fraud – attackers make purchases using stolen credit cards or credit card numbers.